 Technically, if you are looking for maximum value, you should never cash out your bets.
 As mentioned above, bookmakers apply a margin to the cash out amount and which is why it’s unlikely that you’ll be offered a ‘fair’ cash out amount.
 You can calculate a fair cash out amount yourself using the formula above and see for yourself the next time you have the option to cash out.
 However, many punters do cash out as they see any kind of a return as being better than losing their bet.

 The majority of punters cash out their bets towards the end of the game.
-For example, if you had a bet on Liverpool to beat Man Utd and they were winning 1-0 in the 85th minute, you may be tempted to cash out your bet to avoid any last minute goals which could kill your bet.
+For example, if you had a bet on the Outright Winner of the World Cup and your team made it through to the final, you may be tempted to cash out your bet to avoid a last stage defeat that would kill your bet.
 It’s likely that you would be offered a good profit at this point.

 There are various other bets which people tend to use cash out on also.
 One is Half Time / Full Time betting.
 With this bet, you bet on which team will be winning at half time and which will be winning at full time.
 One strategy is to bet on the underdog to be winning at HT and the favourite to be winning at FT.
 If the underdog is winning by just 1 goal at half time, the other team will likely still have a good chance of winning the game.
 Bookmakers generally tend to offer big odds for some HT/FT combinations and so a good cash out amount can be offered in the right circumstances.